Student Loan Procedures for Federal Direct Loans

 The unsubsidized Direct Loan will accrue interest from the date of disbursement.
 The student will be responsible for all interest that accrues from this date.

 To be eligible for student loans, borrowers must be U.S. citizens or permanent legal residents enrolled in school at least half-time.
 In addition, male students must satisfy requirements under the Selective Service Act.
-If a student is in default on a prior loan or owes a refund on grant money, he or she will not be able to borrow until the default or refund has been resolved.
-Loan awards cannot exceed the cost of education.
+Loan offers cannot exceed the cost of attendance.

 Financial Aid Code of Conduct